duyatran/lhl-lectures/flex-eve-2022-09-19/m09w22/README.md

 ## Focus on self-improvement
 Comparison with others are almost always not fair.
 For example, senior developers don't know everything, they often just know how to get to an answer faster; they have learned how to learn, done more and failed more

 Find a mentor, talk to others about your feelings and experience, connect and be open to your LHL cohort-mates, instructors (and later on, your co-workers, lead developer, and engineering manager at your job); don't be afraid to admit what you don't know, as you're very likely not alone.
-Check out [Meetup](https://www.meetup.com/find/?keywords=web%20development&source=EVENTS) and [Canada Learning Code](https://www.canadalearningcode.ca/) for more networking opportunities
+Check out [Meetup](https://www.meetup.com/find/?keywords=web%20development&source=EVENTS) and [Canada Learning Code](https://www.canadalearningcode.ca/) for more networking opportunities.

 Learning is a lifelong process:
   - Learning compounds over time: the more you know, the more you learn; the more you learn, the more you can do; the more you can do, the better the opportunity